• OVERVIEW

 Non-Refundable Deposits and Fees

+Students offered admission pay a non-refundable tuition deposit of $350 to secure their seat in the class.
 Application fees and tuition deposits are non-refundable, whether or not the student withdraws in the first week of the term.

 Tuition Calculator

-There is a tuition calculator that provides a detailed summary of annual tuition, all fees for the program, and a cost estimator for the entire program.
+For a detailed summary of annual tuition, all fees for the program, and a cost estimator for the entire program, visit Student Accounts.

 Your nursing education at Samuel Merritt University is an important and valuable investment in your future.
-Not only will you have the opportunity to pursue a rewarding career in health care, but Samuel Merritt University graduates have a loan default rate of less than one percent.
+Not only will you have the opportunity to pursue a rewarding career in healthcare, but Samuel Merritt University graduates have a loan default rate of less than one percent.
 This means that students who borrowed to attend Samuel Merritt University have found employment in their chosen field that allows them to pay off their loans.

-Samuel Merritt University is proud to offer a variety of ways to assist in funding your education including scholarships, work study and student loans.
+Samuel Merritt University is proud to offer a variety of ways to assist in funding your education, including scholarships, work study, and student loans.
 The first step in applying for financial aid at SMU is to submit your Free Application for Federal Student Aid (FAFSA).

 • Sharon Clark Diaz